 The National Teams of ECVET Experts provide a pool of expertise to support the implementation of a European Credit System for Vocational Education and Training (ECVET).
 They promote the adoption, the application and the use of ECVET in the Programme Countries and provide counselling to VET relevant competent bodies and institutions.

-More information available at: http://www.ecvet-team.eu/ and http://ec.europa.eu/education/policy/vocational-policy/ecvet_en.htm
+More information available at: http://ec.europa.eu/education/policy/vocational-policy/ecvet_en.htm

 SALTO YOUTH RESOURCE CENTRES